derumarahlaut/smilesurvey/README.md

 -   An Ubuntu server (e.g., from AWS, Google Cloud, DigitalOcean).
 -   `ssh` access to your server.
--   A Git repository for your project (e.g., on GitHub).
+-   A local copy of your project files (e.g., in a zip file).
 -   A domain name pointed to your server's IP address (optional but recommended for production).

 #### Step 1: Install Node.js and npm